jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 families: autoregressive models for language, and diffusion models for images and videos.

-This split is historically useful, but I think it is too coarse.
-Autoregression and diffusion are not just labels for model families.
-They also describe two different ways of spending compute at inference time.
-One extends a sample by adding new pieces.
-The other starts from a state and repeatedly revises it.
+I think this is a false dichotomy.
+It treats "autoregressive" and "diffusion" as if they name two opposing model families, when they are mixing together several different choices: the data representation, the training objective, and the procedure used at inference time.

+Autoregression is primarily a way to sample: draw from a conditional distribution, append a new variable, and repeat.
+Diffusion is primarily a way to
+refine: start from a corrupted or simple state, then repeatedly revise it toward data.

 So the question I find more useful is: